Garden City Early Learning Academy Gate Project

 Budget: $9,000

-Presented by St. Lucie County Art In Public Places and the St. Lucie County Cultural Affairs Council.
-Purchased by the City Of Fort Pierce.
+in St. Lucie County.
+Exhibit presented by St. Lucie County Art In Public Places and the St. Lucie County Cultural Affairs Council.

 Location: Historic Old City Hall, Avenue A and US 1, Fort Pierce